A Note on Piecewise Affine Decision Rules for Robust, Stochastic, and Data-Driven Optimization: Piecewise Affine Policies via Liftings

 Theorem~\ref{thm:negative_SP} shows that solutions $\xfvec$ to $\aff \lproblem(\PUF, \UFOG)$ can be interpreted as ``extensions'' of solutions $\xvec$ to $\aff \baseproblem(\PU, \U)$.
 Thus, we do not gain flexibility in terms of feasibility when solving $\aff \lproblem(\PUF, \UFOG)$ instead of $\aff \baseproblem(\PU, \U)$.
 However, two solutions $\xfvec, \yvec'$ that extend the same solution $\xvec$, that is, $\xfvec(\ufvec) = \xvec(\retr(\ufvec)) = \yvec'(\ufvec)$ for all $\ufvec\in\overline{\Psi}{}'$, may differ outside $\overline{\Psi}{}'$ and thus yield different objective values under the lifted probability distribution $\PUF$.
-In other words, any improvements observed in stochastic programming problems (\emph{cf.~}Example~\ref{ex:SP}) stem from the lifted probability distribution in the objective function.
+In other words, any improvements observed in stochastic programming problems (\emph{cf.}~Example~\ref{ex:SP}) stem from the lifted probability distribution in the objective function.
 In robust optimization problems (\emph{cf.}~Example~\ref{ex:RP}), on the other hand, the lifted probability distribution does not affect the objective function, and thus Theorem~\ref{thm:negative_SP} implies that $\aff\lbaseproblem(\PUFO, \UFOG)$ cannot improve over $\aff\baseproblem(\PU, \U)$ in the robust case.

-\begin{corollary} $\aff \lproblem (\PUF, \UFOG)$ and $\aff\baseproblem (\PU, \U)$ attain the same optimal value for robust optimization problems (\emph{cf.}~Example~\ref{ex:RP}). \end{corollary}
+\begin{corollary} $\aff \lproblem (\PUF, \UFOG)$ and $\aff\baseproblem (\PU, \U)$ attain the same optimal value for robust optimization problems (\textit{cf.}~Example~\ref{ex:RP}). \end{corollary}

-A special case of Corollary~\ref{thm:negative_RP} that applies to a restricted class of problems with non-negative right-hand-side uncertainty and the absence of the embedding operator $\embed$ has been proved by \citet{Thomae2022}.
+A special case of Corollary~\ref{thm:negative_RP} that applies to a restricted class of problems with non-negative right-hand-side uncertainty and the absence of the embedding operator $\embed$ has been proved by \citet{Thomae2024}.
+This restricted class of problems excludes prominent applications such as the inventory management problem considered in our numerical experiments, as well as the multi-item newsvendor problem in which the absence of improvements over affine policies has most recently been observed numerically \citep{Han2025}.
 Corollary~\ref{thm:negative_RP} generalizes this result and implies that the piecewise affine decision rules of \citet{Georghiou2015} do not improve over affine policies in the broader class of robust optimization problems covered by Example~\ref{ex:RP}.

+Theorem~\ref{thm:negative_SP} and Corollary~\ref{thm:negative_RP} extend to the setting where the constraint matrices $\amat_g$ are uncertain.
+As $\aff\baseproblem(\PU, \U)$ does, in general, not admit tractable reformulations when $\amat_g$ is uncertain, we defer the discussion of this more general setting to Appendix~\ref{appendix:proof:thm:negative_SP}.